 It’s that time of year.
 The presidential election is just weeks away.
-Of course that is big news, but if you are involved with a school referendum, I’m betting that is keeping you up at night.
+Of course, that is big news, but if you are involved with a school referendum, I’m betting that is keeping you up at night.

 I know I’m thinking about it!
-The team at #SocialSchool4EDU is serving two districts who are going to vote on the 8th of November.
+The team at #SocialSchool4EDU is serving two districts that are going to vote on the 8th of November.
 Social media can play a big role, but the school can only do so much to help promote the election outcome.
 The school cannot urge voters to vote yes.
 They can simply inform.
 If you are concerned about the rules for your school board and staff regarding what you can and can’t do, here is a helpful article.

 While the school is limited, the community is not.
 Creating a “Vote Yes” committee is key to help inform, persuade and ultimately get people to the polls to place their vote.
 I recently sat down with Michelle Seets, campaign manager for the Minnetonka, MN School District 2015 fall referendum.
 I was thoroughly impressed by the presentation she and others from the district shared at the NSPRA convention this July.